 Travel time: Depending on traffic, around 2 hours | Price: from 50 baht – 300 baht

 A taxi from Bangkok to Ayutthaya is the best choice if you want to get to the temple city easily, comfortably and quickly.
 If the traffic is smooth, you can be in Ayutthaya in around 60 minutes.
 The price should be negotiated with the driver in advance.
 You can also book a taxi online using the Grap App.
 The advantage: You will be picked up directly from your location and taken to your desired destination.

 Bangkok to Ayutthaya with Private Driver

-If you only have one day to explore Ayutthaya and you want to see as much as possible, a private tour is a fantastic choice.
+If you only have one day to explore Ayutthaya and you want to see as much as possible, a private day tour is a fantastic choice.
 Fantastic options to book a private driver can be found here at GetyourGuide.
-The big advantage is that you can choose which temples in Ayutthaya you want to visit and you do not only see the temples in the city, but also some that are located outside of the Historical Park.
+The big advantage is that you can choose which temples in Ayutthaya you wish to visit, and you do not only see the temples in the city, but also some that are located outside the Historical Park.
 You determine the program and decide what you would like to see.
-Certainly not the cheapest way to explore Ayutthaya, but for sure the most convenient and efficient one!
+Certainly, not the cheapest way to explore Ayutthaya, but definitely the most convenient and efficient one!

 Travel Time: day trip | Price: 3,000-4,000 baht for vehicle with driver

 If you don’t want to go on your own, then it is best to join a guided day trip from Bangkok to Ayutthaya.
 There are many outstanding tours on GetyourGuide.
 Depending on the excursion, pick-up from the hotel is included, often also lunch, snacks and entrance fees.
 Reviews give a good overview of what the best providers are.